-The Board of Directors of SIGA held eleven meetings during 2006.
-During 2006, one director, Dr. Mehmet C. Oz, attended fewer than 75% of the aggregate of the meetings of the Board of Directors and committees thereof, upon which such director served during the period for which he has been a director or committee member.
-In addition, actions were taken during 2006 by unanimous written consent of the directors.
+The Board of Directors of SIGA held eight meetings during 2007.
+During 2007, no director attended fewer than 75% of the aggregate of the meetings of the Board of Directors and committees thereof, upon which such director served during the period for which he has been a director or committee member.
+In addition, one action was taken during 2007 by unanimous written consent of the Compensation Committee of the Board of Directors.

 Those members of the Board of Directors who are independent as defined by Rule 4200 of the NASD Marketplace Rules (the "Independent Directors") are also required, pursuant to Rule 4350(c)(2) of the NASD Marketplace Rules, to regularly convene executive sessions where only such Independent Directors are present.
 Such meetings may be in conjunction with regularly-scheduled meetings of the Board of Directors.
 Each member of the Board of Directors is also expected to attend the annual meeting of stockholders of SIGA.
-Seven members of the Board of Directors attended SIGA's 2006 annual meeting of stockholders.
+Seven members of the Board of Directors attended SIGA's 2007 annual meeting of stockholders.